 - Literacy, numeracy and digital skills will be embedded throughout the course.

 - 15 hours spread over five or seven weeks.
 One session per week face to face in a classroom.

 - Solo and group activities throughout the course.

 - Some solo working will be needed after each session.

 - Tutor support available on Teams for Education.

 - Paper or notebook and pen.

-- Time - at least 30 mins a week, in additional to class time, to complete tasks set during each session
+- Time - at least 30 minutes a week, in additional to class time, to complete tasks set during each session.

 You should have a desire to want to work with children or want to find out more about working in this sector.